OrgBorks/painter/README.md

 s: int - The speed you want the painter to go, from 1 - 10.

-Note: The speed is very sensitive for some reason, so if you want to be able to see what you're doing, I recommend keeping it the default.
+Note: The speed is very sensitive for some reason (I don't reall know if it actually works anymore), so if you want to be able to see what you're doing, I recommend keeping it the default.
+Also, the more pixels there are, the faster it's gonna go.
+I think.